IanRFerguson/glm-express/README.md

 ## About `task_information.json`

-Glossary of keys in the `task_information` file; manipulating these can dramatically change the specifications of your first-level model
+Glossary of keys in the `task_information` file; manipulating these allow you to quickly and effectively customize your modeling parameters without editing any source code

 * `tr`: Repetition time (defined here, but can be overriden for any one subject)
 * `excludes`: Subjects in your project you need to exclude for a given task